Freedom of religion in Syria: Restrictions on religious freedom

 Proselytism is not prohibited by civil law; however, the government discourages it as a potential threat to the relations among religious groups.
 Nevertheless, foreign missionaries were present; operating discreetly.
 There were no reported cases of anyone being prosecuted for posing a threat to the relations among religious groups in recent years.
 Instead, there were several reports that Syria gave the Shi'a favorable treatment and allowed Shi'a missionaries to construct mosques and convert Sunnis to Shiites.

 All groups, religious and non-religious, are subject to surveillance and monitoring by government security services.
 The Government particularly considers militant Islam a threat to the government and closely follows the practice of its adherents.
-While the Syrian government allows many mosques to be built, it monitors and controls sermons and often closes mosques between prayers.
+While the Syrian government allows many mosques to be built, in 2022 it monitored and controlled sermons and often closes mosques between prayers.

 Religious minorities, with the exception of Jews, are represented among the senior officer corps.
 In keeping with the Syria's secular policy, though, the military does not have a chaplain corps; members of the military do not have direct access to religious or spiritual support; and soldiers are expected not to express their faith overtly during work hours.
 For example, Muslims are discouraged from praying while on duty.
 Syria canceled an Islamic religious program that had been broadcast just before the major weekly prayers were shown on government-run television.
 On April 20, 2007, the son of the late Grand Mufti, Sheikh Salah Khuftaro, in a speech at the Abu Nur Islamic Center, denounced the Information Minister for this decision.

 Since 2000, Protestant Christians are also victims of a renewed state-led clampdown on its churches and religious services.
 The regime's policies target both foreign-affiliated religious organisations as well as independent regional churches and religious educational centres.

-Abuses of religious freedom
+Repression of Islamists

 Before the 2011 revolution, European diplomats and human rights organizations around the world characterized the level of repression against alleged Islamists as consistent throughout the years, with discrimination neither increasing nor decreasing.
 Some religious leaders insisted they faced increased repression at the hands of the Syrian government, however.

 Human rights organizations documented the arrest of at least 30 persons for alleged ties to Islamist groups.
 The Government rarely furnishes documentation on the number of detained persons.
 Human rights groups have reported on the amount Syrians who have been arrested or detained for alleged ties to Islamist groups in previous years but whose detention have not been confirmed nor denied by the government.

 Since 2007, the Syrian Supreme State Security Court has sentenced at least 22 alleged Islamists to lengthy prison sentences.

 Syria continues to hold an unknown number of members of the Muslim Brotherhood and other Islamists as political detainees and prisoners.
 Many alleged Islamists not connected to the Muslim Brotherhood have been charged and convicted for membership in a Salafist organization.
 Arrests of alleged Islamists and, in some cases, convictions, were motivated primarily by the Syrian government's view of militant Islamists as potential threats to government stability.